 Our general academic acceptance policy is completion of a high school program consisting ideally of a minimum of 4 years of English, 3 years each of science and math, and 2 years of social studies with a minimum GPA of 3.0.
 Students must send to the college an official transcript of their high school academic records including their final cumulative GPA, and graduation date.
 GED passing scores are acceptable as evidence of high school completion.
-All applicants must demonstrate college readiness by satisfying one or more of the following requirements: 1) An ACT composite score of 18 and English Language Arts of 18 (or SAT/CLT equivalent), 2) GED (2014) score of 165 or higher, or 3) completion of 24 college-level credits with a minimum GPA of 2.0.
+All applicants must demonstrate college readiness by satisfying one or more of the following requirements: 1) An ACT composite score of 18 and English Language Arts of 18 (or SAT/CLT equivalent), 2) GED (2014) score of 165 or higher, 3) High School Equivalency Test (HiSET) score of 75 or higher with a minimum score of 15 on each sub-test, or 4) completion of 24 college-level credits with a minimum GPA of 2.0.
 An official transcript of all attempted college courses must be sent to the college by those institutions of higher learning.
 Applicants who do not satisfy any of these requirements may be granted conditional acceptance on a case-by-case basis as evaluated by the Admissions Committee.